anytizer/neattesting.py/README.md

 ## Considetaions

-* All test cases need to return boolean flag to mention if the logic passed successfully.
 * It loads entire test suites.
+* These methods cannot accept parameters.
 * Decision making methods must return a boolean (True or False) values.
-* These methods cannot accept parameters.
-* These methods must import their own libraries, themselves.
+* These methods must import their own libraries, themselves, and be operable in isolation.
-* This is NOT the unit test mechanism.
+* This is NOT the unit testing mechanism; no true assetions.

+The alternative is to use a proper unit testing application / software.

 ## Usage Example 1: Registry Mode